Red Sox-Guardians Betting Preview, Prediction, How to Watch

-The Boston Red Sox (30-30) take on the Cleveland Guardians (27-32) In the first game of a three game set Tuesday night.
-This series will be their second and final time these two teams meet in the regular season.
-This game will continue our MLB odds series with a Red Sox-Guardians prediction and pick while we let you know how to watch, as well.
+The Boston Red Sox are at Progressive Field to take on the Cleveland Guardians in the second game of a three game set Wednesday night.
+This game will continue our MLB odds series as we hand out a Red Sox-Guardians prediction and pick while letting you know how to watch, as well.

-In the first series with the Guardians, Boston took two of three.
-Christian Arroyo, Connor Wong, and Jarren Duran each had five hits in the three games.
-Wong, Alex Verdugo, and Rafael Devers hit home runs in the previous series with Cleveland.
-As a team, the Red Sox hit .303 with 15 extra base hits in that series and they will look to get hot with the bats again.

-The Guardians got production from Steven Kwan in their three games with the Red Sox.
-He had six hits and three runs scored.
-Andres Gimenez, Josh Bell, Mike Zunino, and Will Brennan hit home runs in previous series with Boston.
-As a team, Cleveland hit just .243 in those three games with only eight extra base hits.
-Cleveland's pitching staff walked 11 in 26 1/3 innings and struck out only 19, so the pitching will need to perform better this go around.
+Game one of this series was won by the Red Sox 5-4.
+Masataka Yoshida led the Red Sox with three hits and a run scored.
+Triston Casas had a two-hit night while Enrique Hernandez picked up two RBI.
+James Paxton had one of his best starts of the season Tuesday night.
+He went seven innings, allowed two runs on six hits and struck out nine.
+Josh Naylor and Josh Bell had two hits each for the Guardians while Will Brennan led the team with three.
+Enyel De Los Santos picked up the loss and did not record out as he gave up four runs in the eighth inning.

-James Paxton and Shane Bieber will be the starting pitchers in this game.
+Kutter Crawford and Tanner Bibee will be the starting pitchers in this game.

 Here are the Red Sox-Guardians MLB odds, courtesy of FanDuel.